eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-In this use case, Users are requesting the deletion of their personal data from Relying Parties with which they have interacted.
+In this use case, a User requests the deletion of their personal attributes from Relying Parties with which they have interacted through their Wallet Unit.

 Users are concerned about having control over their personal data, thus the function of requesting data deletion ensures a higher degree of